 a strange dog is approaching me and I got outside of the car, what am I thinking?!

 I was a little uneasy, uncertain of her temperament.
 The dog approached me and fell to my feet wanting her belly rubbed.
 She is a sweet dog.
-Although, at the time I didn’t know she was a she.
+Although, at the time I didn’t know she was a she, or her temperament.

 if the dog did not have an owner, we would be interested in having the dog. – They did not get back with us.